Cancer Research UK logo.

 • watery eyes

-• changes in blood pressure - you might feel flushed with a headache or faint and dizzy
+• changes in blood pressure.
+Symptoms can include blurred vision, nosebleeds, dizziness, lightheaded or faint, headaches, shortness of breath and chest pain - you might feel flushed with a headache or faint and dizzy

-• dry mouth, rarely you might also have a dry nose or throat
+• blocked nose or runny nose.
+Rarely you might have a dry nose

 • feeling bloated, tummy cramps, and diarrhoea due inflammation of your bowel (colitis)